technologysince1-hub/jarvis-ai-assistant/README.md

 - **Contributors**: For code contributions and improvements

 ### Inspiration
-Inspired by the fictional JARVIS AI from Marvel's Iron Man series, this project aims to bring advanced AI assistance to everyday computing.
+Inspired by the fictional JARVIS AI from Marvel's Iron Man series, this project aims to bring advanced AI assistance to everyday computing.Hridoye
 ---

 ## 📞 Support